30×30 Health Systems Initiative Commitment Makers

 Summary of Commitment

-CHAM commits to strengthen CHAM health facilities through improved health workforce, information systems, and governance in order to increase access to quality health service.
+CHAM commits to strengthening CHAM health facilities through improved health workforce, information systems, and governance to increase access to quality health services.

 CHAM will help: